 Using ANSYS Workbench in combination with SDC Verifier, the engineering team checked many aspects in one project.

 - P20 Module was modeled with both beam elements and shell elements.
 Members/profiles were modeled with beam elements and verified via member checks in SDC Verifier.
-The member checks were performed in accordance with the Eurocode using the load factors from DNVGL-OS-C101.
+The member checks were performed in accordance with the Eurocode using the load factors from DNV-OS-C101.
 The load combinations were in accordance with DNV-OS-C102 (Structural design of offshore ship-shaped and cylindrical units).

 - Deck plating was modeled with shell elements to perform DNV RP-C201 Plate/Stiffener Buckling with SDC Verifier.

 - Specific structural details, such as module supports, were modeled with shell elements.

 - Unit load cases in ANSYS were combined and multiplied with load factors using the Load Combinations functionality of SDC Verifier.

 - Unit load cases made it easy to verify the load application and avoid mistakes.